-You must make sure you download the pre-release material for Cambridge IGCSE (9-1) Drama (0994).
-The questions in Sections A and B of Component 1 will be based on the extracts from the associated pre-release material.
+You must make sure you download the correct version of the pre-release material for your administrative zone.
+There are three administrative zones for this qualification.
+Each administrative zone has a unique question paper for Component 1 (called a variant) with associated pre-release material.
+Each variant of the pre-release material contains different play extracts.
+The questions in Sections A and B of each variant of Component 1 will be based on the extracts from the associated pre-release material.